Nee-Shar/dirforge/README.md

 ## Contributing

-To contribute to Structron open a pull request.
+To contribute to dirforge open a pull request.
 Make sure to write all the neccssary comments for the code you write.
 And also make sure to test the code locally before opening a pull request.